germabyte/folder-structure-creator/README.md

 ## Customization
 - `mese`: The name of the root folder (default: 'mese esempio').
 - `parentFolderId`: The ID of the parent folder in which to create the root folder.
-- `weekNames`: An array containing the names of the subfolders within the root folder (default: ['settimana1', 'settimana2', 'settimana3', 'settimana4']).
+- `weekNames`: An array containing the names of the subfolders within the root folder.
 - `weekFolderNames`: A nested array that specifies the subfolder names within each of the week folders.

 ## Notes